paulnegz/sorts-py/README.md

 Insertion sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
 The array is virtually split into a sorted and an unsorted part.
 Values from the unsorted part are picked and placed at the correct position in the sorted part.

-Merge sort is defined as a sorting algorithm that works by dividing an array into smaller subarrays, sorting each subarray, and then merging the sorted subarrays back together to form the final sorted array.

 TimSort is a sorting algorithm based on Insertion Sort and Merge Sort.